apache/stanbol/commons/solr/README.md

 * **org.apache.solr.core.CoreContainer.id**: The `SERVICE_ID` of the CoreContainer this SolrCore is registered with.
 This is usually the easiest way to obtain the ServiceReference to the CoreContainer of an SolrCore.
 * **org.apache.solr.core.CoreContainer.name**: The name of the CoreContainer this SolrCore is registered with.
 Note that multiple CoreContainers may be registered for the same name.
 Therefore this property MUST NOT be used to filter for the ServiceReference to the CoreContainer of an SolrCore.
 * **org.apache.solr.core.CoreContainer.dir**: The Solr directory of the CoreContainer for this SolrCore.
-* **service.ranking**: The OSGI service.ranking of the CoreContainer this SolrCore is registered with.
+* **service.ranking**: The OSGi service.ranking of the CoreContainer this SolrCore is registered with.
 SolrCores do not define there own service.ranking but use the ranking of the CoreContainer they are registered with.

 The the mentioned keys used for metadata of registered CoreContainer and SolrCores are defined as public constants in the [SolrConstants](http://svn.apache.org/repos/asf/incubator/stanbol/trunk/commons/solr/core/src/main/java/org/apache/stanbol/commons/solr/SolrConstants.java) class.